Lying And Falsification Of Documents ~ Texas Board of Nursing (BON)

 If you do make a mistake in your recordkeeping, the best thing you can do is immediately accept acknowledge and report your errors.

 If you’ve been accused of lying or falsifying documents, or have received a notice from the Texas Board of Nursing (BON), you should consider hiring a nurses attorney.
 Throughout the entire process of defending your nursing license, we can be by your side, potentially mitigating the disciplinary sanctions that the nursing board might impose.

 If you have questions about lying or falsification of documents, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail email@example.com.

-Please note that in addition to helping nurses in Texas with licensing issues related to lying and falsification of documents, Kevin Keaney P.C. also helps with: violation of boundaries, continuing ed violations, substance abuse, criminal arrests, sexual misconduct, expired nursing licenses, and dishonesty, fraud and deceit.
+Please make note that in addition to helping nurses in Texas with licensing issues related to lying and falsification of documents, Kevin Keaney P.C. also helps with: violation of boundaries, continuing ed violations, substance abuse, criminal arrests, sexual misconduct, expired nursing licenses, and dishonesty, fraud and deceit.